Henley Circular via Rotherfield Greys walk

 - You reach a stile to cross and keep ahead through a wooded area towards another stile.
 Cross and carry on in the same direction along a bridleway eventually crossing a track and going through a gap into a large field.

-- Go through a metal kissing gate and vere right across the next field, to reach a kissing gate & to turn left down a bridleway, The Chiltern Way (CW).
+- Go through a metal kissing gate and veer right across the next field, to reach a kissing gate and to turn left down a bridleway, The Chiltern Way (CW).

-- After 350 metres, take track to the right and shortly a signed footpath left into the woods.
-Follow the path rightwards down through wood, and then curving left to follow the right hand edge of the wood to eventually exit into a field.
+- After 350 metres, take a track to the right and shortly a signed footpath left into the woods.
+Follow the path rightwards down through wood, ignoring ways off.
+Then curving left to follow the right hand edge of the wood to eventually exit into a field.

 - Carry on in the same direction, with a fence on your left.
 Enter the next wood where you are free to explore.
 Follow the broad path in roughly the same direction.

 - Keep ahead passing through 2 kissing gates.
-Eventually, at a t-junction turn right to rejoin Chiltern Way, which is now tarmac.
+Eventually, at a T-junction, turn right to rejoin the CW, which is now tarmac.

-- At a road junction turn left, following CW signs.
+- At a road junction with a small triangular green, turn left, following CW signs.
 After 70 metres there are two footpath signs in the hedge on the right.

-- Following the second signpost to Binfield heath, turn right into a wood, uphill.
-With a white house to the left, cross a driveway to carry straight on.
+- At the second signpost to Binfield Heath, turn right into a wood, uphill.
+As the path levels off, there is a white house to the left.
+Cross a driveway to carry straight on along an enclosed path.

 - Where the path turns left, follow it, ignoring a narrow path to the right.
-Go down through the wood, & then back up again following arrows.
+Go down through the wood, and then back up again following arrows.

-- You are near to the Bottle & Glass, and if planning a picnic & then a drink, these woods are the last place to do so.
-At a t junction turn right on a path between fields, to eventually reach the Bottle & Glass, the recommended lunch stop.
+- You are now near to the Bottle & Glass, and if planning a picnic & then a drink, these woods are the last place to do so.
+Exit the wood at a T-junction and turn right on a path between fields, to eventually reach the Bottle & Glass, the recommended lunch stop.

 - Coming out of the pub, turn left and at the road, turn left onto the road for 500 metres.
-As you leave Binfield heath, turn right with a bridleway sign by a double gate.
-Follow a broad path through the woods, keeping left and ignoring right turns.
+As you leave Binfield Heath, turn right with a bridleway sign by a double gate.
+Follow a broad path through the woods (the bluebell woods from the alternative Shiplake to Henley route), keeping left and ignoring right turns.

 - To end in Shiplake take the enclosed footpath to the right, to reach Northfield Ave and carry on in the same direction.
 At the end, turn left onto Station Road, passing The Baskerville just before the station.

-- At the end of the road, take an enclosed path in the same direction to come to a wooden bridge and into a large field.
+- At the end of the road, take an enclosed path to the left of driveway gates.
+Continue in the same direction to come to a wooden bridge and cross into a large field.
 At the end of the long field go through the gap into the next field.
 At the end of the field, join an enclosed path to cross Marsh lock.

 - At the end of the walkway, turn right.
 Walk along the Thames past Marsh & Mill meadows.